Hardware-Aware Static Optimization of Hyperdimensional Computations

-\item\textbf{HD Expressions.} Each analysis-amenable data structure and query can be described with a \tool{} HD expression.
+\proseheading{HD Expression.} Each \codein{\syn{abs-data} v \syn{=} Expr} statement maps an HD expression $Expr$ to a variable $v$.
+The HD expression $Expr$ statically describes the structure of the HD computation to analyze.
 We break up HD expressions into simple ($SExp$) and complex ($CExp$) HD expressions.
-A simple HD expression is either a code or a permutation of a code, where the basic permutation operator \codein{\syn{perm}} specifies the number of times to apply or unapply the permutation ($i$).
-A complex HD expression binds multiple bundles of simple HD expressions together \codein{\syn{prod(sum(}SExpr*\syn{))}}, or bundles multiple products of simple HD expressions together \codein{\syn{sum(prod(}SExpr*\syn{))}}.
+A simple HD expression can be, a code, a permutation of a code, where the basic permutation operator \codein{\syn{perm}} specifies the number of times to apply or unapply the permutation ($i$), or a tuple of (permutation of) codes.
+A complex HD expression is either bundle of simple expressions \codein{$\syn{sum(}i,SExp*\syn{)}$}, or binding of several bundles of simple expressions \codein{$\syn{prod(}\syn{sum(}i,SExp*\syn{)}*\syn{)}$}.
 All \codein{\syn{sum}} expressions specify the maximum number of hypervectors that will be summed together ($i$) -- this is necessary for \tool{} to complete its analysis.